 Our experience from the deployment confirms the utility of such a setup in several ways.
 First, the TM enables us to assess whether an attack succeeded.
 For example, a still very common attack includes probing web servers for vulnerabilities.
 Consider Web requests of the form foo.php?arg=../../../etc/passwd with which the attacker tries to trick a CGI script into returning a list of passwords.
 Since many attackers scan the Internet for vulnerable servers, simply flagging such requests generates a large number false positives, since they very rarely succeed.
 If the NIDS reports the server's response code, the operator can quickly weed out the cases where the server just returned an error message.
 However, even when the server returns an 200 OK, this does not necessarily indicate a successful attack.
 Often the response is instead a generic, harmless page (e.g., nicely formatted HTML explaining that the request was invalid).
-Since the TM provides the served web page in
+Since the TM provides the served web page in its raw form, we can now quickly eliminate these as well.
+To further automate this analysis, we plan to extend the setup so that the NIDS itself checks the TM's response for signs of an actual password list, and suppresses the notification unless it sees one.
+Similar approaches are applicable to a wide range of probing attacks.

+'''

-''' XXX.XXX.XXX.XXX/57340 > XXXX.XXX.XXX.XXX/smtp same gap on link/time-machine (> 124/6296)
+XXX.XXX.XXX.XXX/57340 > XXX.XXX.XXX.XXX/smtp same gap on

+link/time-machine (> 124/6296)

-XXX.XXX.XXX.XXX/55529 > XXXX.XXX.XXX/spop same gap on link/time-machine (> 275/165)
+XXX.XXX.XXX.XXXX/55529 > XXXX.XXX.XXX.XXX/spop same gap on

+link/time-machine (> 275/165)

-XXX.XXX.XXX.XXX/2050 > XXX.XXX.XXX.XXX/pop-3 same gap on link/time-machine (> 17/14) '''
+XXX.XXX.XXX.XXX/2050 > XXX.XXX.XXX.XXX/pop-3 same gap on

+link/time-machine (> 17/14)

+'''